Myles Straw Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.29 team ERA ranks 16th among all league pitching staffs.
+- The Tigers' 4.31 team ERA ranks 17th among all MLB pitching staffs.

-- Tigers pitchers combine to rank 11th in baseball in home runs given up (184 total, 1.2 per game).
+- Tigers pitchers combine to surrender 186 total home runs at a clip of 1.2 per game (to rank 11th in the league).

 © 2023 Data Skrive.
 All rights reserved.